oscarlr/IGenotyper_depr/README.md

 | `<output>/alleles`     | Alleles in sample                                    |
 | `<output>/stats`       | Statistics from different IG steps                   |
 | `<output>/tmp`         | Temporary files.
 Could be deleted.                   |

+## Notes
+1. The most computationaly expensive step is turning the PacBio subreads to CCS reads.
+This usually takes 1 days with 10+ cores.
+Of course, this depends on the coverage of the sample.